nert-nlp/streusle/release/README.md

 - papers/: Publications and annotation guidelines.

 - conllulex2json.py: Script to validate the data and convert it to JSON.
+- govobj.py: Utility for adding heuristic preposition/possessor governor and object links to the JSON.
 - lexcatter.py: Utilities for working with lexical categories.
 - mwerender.py: Utilities for working with MWEs.
 - supersenses.py: Utilities for working with supersense labels.